Search Results

 CONCERTA is a federally controlled substance (CII) because it contains methylphenidate that can be a

 target for people who abuse prescription medicines or street drugs.
+Keep CONCERTA in a safe place to

 protect it from theft.
 Never give your CONCERTA to anyone else because it may cause death or harm them.
 Selling